home-assistant/data.home-assistant/docs/data_context.md

 sidebar_label: "Context"
 ---

 Context is used to tie events and states together in Home Assistant.
 Whenever anything (e.g. an automation or user interaction) triggers a new change, a new context is assigned.
 This context will be attached to all events and states that happen as result of the change.
-The context thus allows to internally attribute all changes to their original cause.
+The context thus allows to attribute all changes to their original cause internally and in the logbook.

 A context object contains the following fields: